BandedHawk/system-simulator/src/main/doc/modeling-language.md

 Events flow through the system, interacting with <i>processors</i>, <i>throttles</i> and <i>balancers</i>.
 A <i>source</i> generates events.

 <i>Sources</i>, <i>throttles</i> and <i>processors</i> can be described by functions called generators.
 Sources create events separated in time described by the characteristics of the generator.
 Similarly, processors delay events as described by the generator.
 A processing component can be characterised as a unit that is resource constrained.
 While it is processing an event, all other events must wait their turn at the <i>processor</i>.
-Throttles limit the passage events through the component.
+Throttles limit the passage of events through the component.

 The <i>balancer</i> provides a mechanism to switch an event to a downstream component from a list of downstream components.
 The selection of the downstream component is based on the strategy of the function defined for the balancer.
 A balancer has no delay component in its interaction with an event.